 Where will you camp/overnight?

 There’s nothing more frustrating than driving around late at night with nowhere to sleep for the night.
 Determine ahead of time where you will camp.
 If you aren’t staying in designated campsites, make sure dispersed camping is allowed and plan to set aside time each day to look for a good spot.
+For more information, check out our guide to finding overlanding campsites.

 What kind of weather do you expect?